CITY-DT: Analog-to-digital conversion

-CITY launched a test transmission of its digital signal using the ATSC DTV standard on January 16, 2003, and began regular digital transmission a month and a half later on March 3, becoming the first station in Canada to operate a digital television signal.
-CITY-TV shut down its analog signal, over UHF channel 57, on August 31, 2011, the date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts.
-The station's digital signal relocated from its pre-transition UHF channel 53 to its post-transition UHF channel 44.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 57, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition.
+CITY-TV launched a test transmission of its digital signal using the ATSC DTV standard on January 16, 2003, and began regular digital transmission a month and a half later on March 3, becoming the first station in Canada to operate a digital television signal.
+CITY-TV shut down its analog signal, over UHF channel 57, on August 31, 2011, the date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts.
+The station's digital signal relocated from its pre-transition UHF channel 53 to its post-transition UHF channel 44, using virtual channel 57.
+It is now broadcasting on RF channel 18 while still using the same virtual channel.